tsubasakong/mcp-hfspace/README.md

 ### HuggingFace Spaces

 - If ZeroGPU quotas or queues are too long, try duplicating the space.
-If your job takes less than sixty seconds, you can usually change the Python `@space[]` decorator to acquire less quota when running the job.
+If your job takes less than sixty seconds, you can usually change the decorate `@spaces.GPU(duration=20)` in `app.py` to request less quota when running the job.
-- If you have a HuggingFace account, The Gradio API does not use your professional account.
+- If you have a HuggingFace Pro account, please note that The Gradio API does not your additional quote for ZeroGPU jobs - you will need to set an `X-IP-Token` header to achieve that.
-- If ZeroGPU quotas become an issue, try duplicating the space, make it private, use dedicated hardware and use HF_TOKEN to access.
+- If you have a private space, and dedicated hardware your HF_TOKEN will give you direct access to that - no quota's apply.
+I recommend this if you are using for any kind of Production task.